 |Follow the instructions on the Office of Postdoctoral Affairs website

 When should Section 1 of Form I-9 be completed?

 Every newly-hired employee should complete, regardless of their immigration status should complete, sign, and submit Section 1 on the first day of work.

 When should Section 2 of Form I-9 be completed?

-Employers must complete and sign Section 2 of Form I-9 within three business days of the employee's first day of work.
+Employers must complete and sign Section 2 of Form I-9 within three business days of their employee's first day of work.
 If employment lasts less than three days, then the employer must verify work authorization and complete Section 2 no later than the first day of work.

-My employee did not complete the Form I-9 on the first day of work, but worked anyway.
+My employee did not complete the Form I-9 on the first day of work but worked anyway.
 Should the employee not receive pay for those hours?